sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 45. Repeat step 44, this time for the assembly `SSMA4OracleSQLServerExtensions.NET`.
 Make sure to replace the `@clrName` variable in the script with the value "SSMA4OracleSQLServerExtensions.NET".

-46. The SSMA assemblies have now been whitelisted in SQL Server 2017.
+46. The SSMA assemblies have now been allowed in SQL Server 2017.

 47. Return to SSMA on your Lab VM, and rerun the **Synchronize with Database** action on the Northwind database.
 This will create all the schema objects in the SQL Server Northwind database.
 There should now be no errors, and the Output pane should show **Synchronization operation is complete**.